Daemen's Chosen Name Policy

 of this chosen name is not for the purposes of misrepresentation, to avoid legal obligation, or

-a use of a highly offensive or derogatory name, the College acknowledges that a “chosen
+a use of a highly offensive or derogatory name, the University acknowledges that a “chosen

 name” can and should be used where possible in the course of college education, business,